tbidne/charon/README.md

 Available options:
-  --no-prompt              If enabled, will not ask before deleting path(s).
+  --no-prompt              If enabled, will not ask before deleting/restoring
+                           path(s).

   -h,--help                Show this help text
 ```